Ralph Sarich: Net worth

-In 2015, the BRW Rich 200 assessed Sarich's net worth to be A$1.05 billion, and on the Forbes list of Australia's 50 Richest people, Sarich's net worth was estimated at US$0.66 billion.
+In 2015, the Business Review Weekly (BRW) Rich List assessed Sarich's net worth to be A$1.05 billion, and on the Forbes list of Australia's 50 Richest people, Sarich's net worth was estimated at US$0.66 billion.
+As of May 2025, the Financial Review Rich List, which replaced the BRW, assessed Sarich's net worth at A$1.72 billion.

 Awards

 Sarich has been the recipient of many prestigious engineering, commercial and civil awards including: